-Furthermore, some of the previous studies adopt a function that adds a penalty term concerning the curvature of the instantaneous forward rate term structure to the residual sum of squares as the objective function, in order to estimate a zero curve with a smooth instantaneous forward rate term structure (Fisher, Nychka and Zervos [1995], Waggoner [1997], Jarrow, Ruppert and Yu [2004], etc.).
+Furthermore, some of the previous studies adopt a function that adds a penalty term concerning the curvature of the instantaneous forward rate term structure to the residual sum of squares as the objective function, in order to estimate a zero curve with a smooth instantaneous forward rate term structure (Fisher, Nychka, and Zervos [1995], Waggoner [1997], Jarrow, Ruppert, and Yu [2004], etc.).
 This is called the smoothing spline method.
 While the zero curve estimated using such an objective function has a smoothed forward rate term structure, smoothing results in less fit to market prices.
-Additionally, in the smoothing method, there remains arbitrariness in selecting criteria determining the level of smoothness.
-Therefore, we exclude the smoothing spline method from the several estimation methods analyzed in Section 3.
-We select the models which estimate comparatively smooth zero curves without smoothing.
+Additionally, in the smoothing method, there remains arbitrariness in the selection of criteria determining the level of smoothness.
+Therefore, we exclude the smoothing spline method from the several estimation methods analyzed in Section III.
+We select the models that estimate comparatively smooth zero curves without smoothing.

-Considering the above, in this section, we assume the objective function is the simple residual sum of squares.
+Considering the above, in this section we assume that the objective function is the simple residual sum of squares.